Ivy VIP Bond

 |Daily NAV Change ($)||($0.01)||0.20%|

 |Fiscal Year End||December|

 |Morningstar Category||Intermediate-Term Bond|

 |Benchmark||Bloomberg Barclays US Agg Bond TR USD|

-Performance at NAV does not include the effect of sales charges.
+Performance at NAV does not include the effect of sales charges, if it had, performance shown would be lower.
 Class A shares, including sales charges, reflects the maximum applicable front-end sales load.